lmstudio-ai/venvstacks/docs/file-formats.rst

   layers and this value is automatically included when deriving some other names from the layer name.

-The following layer versioning styles are supported:
+This means the following layer versioning styles are supported:

-* *explicitly versioned*: layer name uses a format like ``cpython@3.12``, where the layer "version" is considered part of the layer name.
-Dependencies from other layers must refer to the specific version.
-The ``versioned`` field should be omitted or explicitly set to ``False``.
-Explicit versioning allows upper layers to depend on different versions of the "same" lower layer, but also requires those layers to be explicitly migrated to new versions of the lower layer.
-  Explicit versioning also allows multiple versions of the "same" layer to be built and published in parallel.
+* *unversioned*: layer name uses a format like ``my-app`` with ``versioned`` omitted or set to ``false``.
+Dependencies from other layers (if any) refer to the unversioned layer name.
+Only the latest version of an unversioned layer can be built and published, and only one version can be installed on any given target system. :ref:`Artifact tagging <layer-metadata>` allows multiple versions of unversioned layers to still be distributed in parallel.
+  The advantage of unversioned layers is that they allow for low impact security updates, where upper layers only need to be rebuilt if they actually depended on an updated component.

-* *implicitly versioned*: layer name uses a format like ``scipy`` with ``versioned`` set to ``True``.
+* *implicitly versioned*: layer name uses a format like ``scipy`` with ``versioned`` set to ``true``.
 Dependencies from other layers refer to the unversioned layer name, and are automatically updated to depend on the new version of the lower layer when the locked requirements change.
 Some component names derived from the layer name will be implicitly rewritten to use ``"{layer_name}@{lock_version}"`` rather than using the layer name on its own.
-Only the latest version of an implicitly versioned layer can be built and published, but different versions can still be installed in parallel on target systems.
+Only the latest version of an implicitly versioned layer can be built and published, but different versions can be installed in parallel on target systems.

-* *unversioned*: layer name uses a format like ``my-app`` with ``versioned`` omitted or set to ``False``.
-Dependencies from other layers refer to the unversioned layer name.
-Only the latest version of an implicitly versioned layer can be built and published, and only one versioned can be installed on any given target system. :ref:`Artifact tagging <layer-metadata>` allows multiple versions of unversioned layers to still be distributed in parallel.
+  Implicitly versioned layers lose support for low impact security updates (all upper layers must be rebuilt for any change to the implicitly versioned lower layer), but gain support for parallel installation of multiple versions on target systems.

+* *externally versioned*: layer name uses a format like ``cpython-3.12``, where the external layer "version" is considered part of the layer name.
+  Dependencies from other layers must refer to the specific version.
+  External versioning allows upper layers to depend on different versions of the "same" lower layer, but also requires those layers to be explicitly migrated to new versions of the lower layer.
+  External versioning always allows multiple versions of the "same" layer to be built and published in parallel.
+  By default, externally versioned layers are handled in the same way as unversioned layers, but external versioning in the layer name may also be freely combined with implicit lock versioning in the derived names by setting ``versioned`` to ``true``.

-Refer to :ref:`layer-names` for additional details on how layer names are used when building virtual environment stacks, as well as aspects to consider when choosing between unversioned, explicitly versioned, and implicitly versioned layers.
+Refer to :ref:`layer-names` for additional details on how layer names are used when building virtual environment stacks.

 Runtime layer specification fields